Learning Experiences:

 Quality Initiatives

-• Residents will identify an area of quality improvement within the practice’s medication-use process or patient care services.
+• Residents will participate in ongoing quality improvement efforts within the practice’s medication-use process or patient care services using the Plan-Do-Study-Act (PDSA) model.

 Pharmacy Educator Preparation Program for Residents (PEPPR)

-• Residents will create a teaching portfolio
+• Residents will create a teaching portfolio.

-• Residents will develop a teaching philosophy statement
+• Residents will develop a teaching philosophy statement.

-• Residents will conduct two large group didactic teaching experiences
+• Residents will conduct two large group didactic teaching experiences.

-• Residents will facilitate at least two small group practice laboratory teaching experiences
+• Residents will facilitate at least two small group practice laboratory teaching experiences.

-• Residents will precept APPE and IPPE students assigned to their practice site
+• Residents will precept APPE and IPPE students assigned to their practice site.